Indian Coconut Butter Cauliflower.

 - steamed rice and naan, for serving

 1. Preheat the broiler to high.
-Line a baking sheet with parchment.
+Grease a baking sheet with olive oil.

 2. In a large bowl, combine the cauliflower, 1/3 cup coconut milk, 2 cloves chopped garlic, 1 tablespoon grated ginger, and a pinch of salt.
 Let sit 10 minutes to "marinate".
 Spread the cauliflower in an even layer on the prepared baking sheet.
 Transfer to the oven and broil for 3-4 minutes, until the cauliflower is just beginning to char on the edges.